robynrox/evse-controller/README.md

 - Schedule management
 - Configuration

+## Limitations

+- Currently only supports Wallbox Quasar for EVSE and Shelly EM for power monitoring.
+Other devices would require new interface implementations.
+- The scheduling system supports Octopus Go, Cosy Octopus, and Octopus Flux tariff patterns.
+Agile tariff support is not implemented.
+Tariffs from other suppliers are also not implemented.
+There is an interface allowing for reasonably straightforward implementation of additional tariff support.
+- The Wallbox occasionally requires automatic restarts due to Modbus communication issues, causing approximately 6 minutes of downtime when this occurs.
+Manual power cycling might be needed 3-4 times per year.
+- The web interface is designed for local network use and doesn't include authentication or security features for remote access.
+- The web interface currently has limited accessibility features.
+Users requiring screen readers or keyboard-only navigation may experience difficulties.
+If you need accessibility features, please open an issue on GitHub to discuss your requirements.

 ## Roadmap

 * Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than